 Drinks and/or Drugs: Evaluating the substitutability of alcohol and drugs (with S. Lluis)

 Using the MLDA (Minimum Legal Drinking Age) as an instrument, we examine the relationship between alcohol consumption and use of cannabis products using a large sample of Canadian youth.
-While other studies of this nature have found alcohol and drugs to be substitutes, we find a complimentarity between the use of alcohol and cannabis.
+While other studies of this nature have found alcohol and drugs to be substitutes, we find a complementarity between the use of alcohol and cannabis.
 We extend our analysis to include all drugs, and also investigate whether the actual age at which the MLDA is set impacts the relationship between drug use and alcohol.
 The findings suggest that interventions seeking to reduce drug use should consider the intersection of these two substances, and provide further evidence that the sign of the elasticity of substitution between alcohol and drugs is highly context-dependent.

 Family ties: Exploring fertility choices and parental marital disruption